Route Queries and Race Regulations

 Due to the whole route not being closed to traffic, we unable to make it an official race.
-We have made it a chip timed event this year so participants can get an official time.
+The event is chip timed so participants can get an official time.
 There are also spot prizes available for 3 walkers.

 I don’t know whether to do the half marathon or walking half?

 Walking events is strictly walking so suitable if you have no intention to run.